Syndrome decoding by quantum approximate optimization: Numerical Simulations

 which is sparser than the original.

-Using $G_\cS'$, we investigate the approximation of QAOA for the conditional distribution \eq{eq:cond_pr}.
-Given the syndrome of $\hZ_2$, we show that the level-1 QAOA decoder based on $G_\cS'$ produces an output distribution $Q$ close to the conditional distribution $P$ at depolarizing rate $\epsilon=0.57$ in Fig.~\ref{fig:913_p1_Z2}, with $J(P\|Q)=0.087$.
+We explore the approximation capabilities of QAOA for the conditional distribution \eq{eq:cond_pr} using $G_\cS'$.
+By considering the syndrome of $\hZ_2$, we demonstrate that the level-1 QAOA decoder based on $G_\cS'$ yields an output distribution $Q$ that closely matches the conditional distribution $P$ at a depolarizing rate of $\epsilon=0.57$ with $J(P|Q)=0.087$, as depicted in Fig.~\ref{fig:913_p1_Z2}.

-Using a higher-level QAOA, we can achieve a smaller $J(P\|Q)$.
-For example, given the same syndrome, the \mbox{$2$-level} QAOA decoder produces an output distribution $Q$ similar to the conditional distribution $P$ at $\epsilon=0.44$, with $J(P\|Q)=0.06162$.
-This is shown in Fig.~\ref{fig:913_p2_Z2}.
+Furthermore, by utilizing a higher-level QAOA, we can achieve even smaller values of $J(P|Q)$.
+For instance, when using the level-2 QAOA decoder with the same syndrome, the output distribution $Q$ closely resembles the conditional distribution $P$ at $\epsilon=0.44$, resulting in $J(P|Q)=0.06162$, as shown in Fig.~\ref{fig:913_p2_Z2}.

-As can be seen that $\hZ_2$ (corresponding to $(\bmu)_{10}=0$) and its degenerate errors $\hZ_1$ and $\hZ_3$ (corresponding to $(\bmu)_{10}=1$ and~$2$, respectively) have much higher probability than the others.
-Therefore, the QAOA decoding is degenerate in the sense that it finds degenerate errors.
+It is evident that $\hZ_2$ (corresponding to $(\bmu)_{10}=0$) and its degenerate errors $\hZ_1$ and $\hZ_3$ (corresponding to $(\bmu)_{10}=1$ and~$2$, respectively) possess substantially higher probabilities compared to others.
+Consequently, the QAOA decoding process is partially degenerate in the sense that it outputs degenerate errors.